 ~ Hilda May ~

 While she may not be the oldest machine in the collection, Hilda May was the one that started everything in motion so we think of her is the matriarch of the May sisters.
 Made in 1896 (serial number 21,908), this British-made Jones Family C.S. (which stands for 'cylindrical shuttle') type 4 hand cranked sewing machine still works perfectly, an amazing accomplishment for something over 132 years old.
 While she may look like Singer machines of the same era, she features several different drive mechanisms that avoided Singer suing over patent infringement.
 Using hand cranked sewing machines requires more dexterity than modern machines because you only have one hand to guide the cloth, while the other turns the crank.
 This is more difficult than it sounds.
-It's rather like trying to pat your head a rub your stomach at the same time.
+It's rather like trying to pat your head and rub your stomach at the same time.

 An interesting side note about the Jones sewing machine company is that they would manufacture machines and if requested, put retailer's labels on them for resale.
 Singer, on the other hand, insisted that all of their machines be sold under the Singer name.